rjsf-team/react-jsonschema-form/packages/docs/docs/usage/widgets.md

 ![](https://i.imgur.com/VF5tY60.png)

 You can customize the list of years displayed in the `year` dropdown by providing a `yearsRange` property to `ui:options` in your uiSchema.
-Its also possible to remove the `Now` and `Clear` buttons with the `hideNowButton` and `hideClearButton` options.
+It's also possible to remove the `Now` and `Clear` buttons with the `hideNowButton` and `hideClearButton` options.

 ```tsx
 import { RJSFSchema, UiSchema } from '@rjsf/utils';